 I made this set of DIY wall hanging planters out of odds and ends I had on hand and metal pails from the dollar store.
 I wanted to find a way to easily hang my plants on the walls to brighten up the office.
 The metal buckets are the perfect size for small plants.
 The hanging wall planters are easy to make.

 I recently read that vine plants are the next big trend in plants.
 I made a set of three hanging wall planters for my vine plants to cascade down the wall in my office.
+I bet that any of these 13 tough low light indoor plants would work well to in these planters.

 Today is also the Dollar Store Design Squad’s first post of the season.
 A group of us were challenged to come up with a something creative using supplies from our local dollar stores.
 Scroll down to see what everyone came up with!